Investigating the elliptic anisotropy of identified particles in p--Pb collisions with a multi-phase transport model: Results and Discussions

+Moreover, to gain a deeper understanding of the NCQ scaling properties, we explored the ratios of $\mathrm{n}_{q}$-scaled integrated $v_{2}$ values for protons relative to pions and kaons relative to pions as functions of centrality.
+The results are shown in Fig. ~\ref{Fig: v2 vs Cen ratio}.
+A notable trend is observed in these ratios: they tend to approach unity as the collisions become more peripheral.
+It indicates that the collective flow of particles in low-multiplicity events may be approaching a behavior that is closer to the expected scaling behavior based on the number of constituent quark.

-Furthermore, the effects of partonic and hadronic scatterings on the elliptic anisotropy of final-state particles are examined in this work.
-Figure~\ref{Fig: v2 with ART} displays the calculated $p_{\mathrm{T}}$-differential $v_{2}$ of pions, kaons and protons in AMPT with and without considering hadronic rescattering process in 0--20\% high-multiplicity p--Pb collisions.
-The results show that the ratio between the $v_{2}$ values with and without hadronic rescattering is consistent with unity for all particle species, indicating that the hadronic rescattering mechanism has almost no effect on $v_{2}$ in high-multiplicity p--Pb collisions.
-We also investigate the centrality dependence of the hadronic rescattering effects by calculating the $p_{\mathrm{T}}$-integrated $v_{2}$ in several centrality bins between 0--60\%, as illustrated in Fig.~\ref{Fig: integrated v2 with ART}.
-The results demonstrate that the influence of hadronic rescattering is independent of the centrality selections and has almost no impact on NCQ scaling in the range of 0.4$<\mathrm{kE}_{\mathrm{T}}<$1 GeV.
+The effects of partonic and hadronic scattering on the elliptical anisotropy of the final-state particles were examined in this study.
+Figure~\ref{Fig: v2 with ART} shows the calculated $p_{\mathrm{T}}$-differential $v_{2}$ of pions, kaons, and protons in AMPT with and without considering hadronic rescattering process in 0—20\% high-multiplicity p—Pb collisions.
+The results show that the ratio of the $v_{2}$ values with and without hadronic rescattering is consistent with unity for all particle species, indicating that the hadronic rescattering mechanism has almost no effect on $v_{2}$ in high-multiplicity p—Pb collisions.
+We also investigated the centrality dependence of the hadronic rescattering effects by calculating $p_{\mathrm{T}}$-integrated $v_{2}$ in several centrality bins between 0 and 60\%, as illustrated in Fig. ~\ref{Fig: integrated v2 with ART}.
+The results demonstrate that the influence of hadronic rescattering is independent of the centrality selection and has almost no impact on NCQ scaling in the range of 0.4$<\mathrm{kE}_{\mathrm{T}}/n_{q}<$1 GeV.

-On the other hand, when we set the parton scattering cross section $\sigma$ to zero, i.e., turning off the partonic scattering in AMPT, the $V_{2\Delta}$ of charged particles for central-forward (CF) and central-backward (CB) correlations is almost zero, as demonstrated in Fig~\ref{Fig: v2 with ZPC}.
-This indicates that the elliptic anisotropy in high-multiplicity small collision systems is mostly generated by parton scatterings.
-Our conclusion is consistent with previous studies in AMPT~\cite{He:2015hfa}, which suggested that few parton scatterings in small collision systems are sufficient to generate significant elliptic anisotropies through the parton escape mechanism.
+On the other hand, when we set the parton scattering cross-section $\sigma$ to zero but maintain the hadronic scatterings, the $V_{2\Delta}$ of charged particles for the central-forward (CF) and central-backward (CB) correlations is almost zero, as shown in Fig. ~\ref{Fig: v2 with ZPC}.
+If both the partonic and hadronic scatterings are turned off, the results remain consistent with zero.
+This indicates that the elliptical anisotropy in high-multiplicity small-collision systems is mostly generated by parton scattering.
+Our conclusion is consistent with previous studies on the AMPT~\cite{He:2015hfa}, which suggested that the majority of elliptic anisotropies comes from the anisotropic escape probability of partons.